 This double major gives students the opportunity to specialize in two related fields and explore the disciplines of sociology and criminology efficiently.

-Undergraduate students in the Department of Sociology and Criminology can major in criminology, sociology with AAST dependent major, or acquire a double major in sociology and criminology.
+Undergraduate students in the Department of Sociology and Criminology can major in criminology, sociology with AAST dependent major, or acquire a double major in Sociology and Criminology.
 We also offer two minors: in Criminal Justice and Sociology.
-Our fully online minor in Criminal Justice counts toward the Interdisciplinary Major.
+Our fully online minor in Criminal Justice and online minor in Sociology count toward the Interdisciplinary Major.
 We participate in and contribute to African and African American Studies, Latin American & Latino Studies, Gender Studies, Religious Studies, and other interdisciplinary area studies programs.

 You can now add, drop, or modify your degree plan by completing our online form and responding to the confirmation email.

 All students must complete course requirements for entrance into the M.A.T. degree program.
 (All course requirements are subject to change.
 Students must meet requirements at time of application for graduation.)

 Licensure for teaching requires completion of the bachelor's degree in Fulbright College and completion for the Master of Arts in Teaching (M.A.T.) degree through the College of Education and Health Professions.
 For more details, please check the current catalog.